Who are we? Our Associates…

 Listen to Chaz’s track “Castaway” from his album “The Angel Falls”.

 Pauley Paul.
 What can we say about him?
 Tons.
 Most of it to his face as he is a bit of a tech wonderkind.
 Paul was the founder of the Sound Production and Music Technology course at the Fort William campus of the UHI.
 He was also the manager at Rara tua arts centre in New Zealand.
 Paul is famous for wanting things done right…whether that is in lighting and sound, music or performance.
-It looks like he and Chaz are really enjoying new digital film forays.
+Paul runs Rockskool and Tradlochleven and has his own company Photon Productions.
 Paul has a great Lancashire accent, well, because he is from Lancashire!
-He bides just fine now in Kinlochleven.
+He bides just fine now in Ballachulish.